SimonJonesZEE/MicrosoftTeamsPhone-SoftwareUpdater/user.md

 <img src="https://github.com/SimonJonesZEE/MicrosoftTeamsPhone-SoftwareUpdater/blob/main/assets/selected-file.png" width="350" height="290">

 **Step 2:** The next thing is to analyse the selected text file by using option **4.
-Analyze file**, this will verify each TeamworkDeviceId to see if there any updates required.
+Analyze file**, this will verify each TeamworkDeviceId to see if there any updates required.<br/>

 The main updates this app verifies are:<br/>
 - [ ] Teams admin agent
 - [x] Firmware